What is a local category synonym?

-If the query terms are considered to be business categories, they may be treated as candidate synonyms of exisiting categories in the search engine’s database.
+If the query terms are considered to be business categories, they may be treated as candidate synonyms of existing categories in the search engine’s database.

 One of the other things that this system would attempt to do is to see if the query is a hyponym – a word/category that is included within another – for instance, a category of animal might include the categories of dog and cat since they are hyponyms.
 If the category is one of these smaller subsets of the kinds of things that a category might include, the search engine wouldn’t consider it to be a synonym of the broader category.

-Prior searches could be reviewed to see if query data and category data indicate that certain queries are category synonyms, and will incorporate that query data into subsequent search results associated with that category data if they are.
+Prior searches could be reviewed to see if query data and category data indicate that a certain query is a local category synonym, and will incorporate that query data into subsequent search results associated with that category data if they are.

-A good search result would be one in which a desirable user action has happened in response to a search and the presentation of results, which might be something as simple as the selection of a result, or a review of the location of a business on a map in response to the search, and even the presentation and perhaps printing of driving directions.
+Answer: A good search result would be one in which a desirable user action has happened in response to a search and the presentation of results, which might be something as simple as a selection of a search result, or a review of the location of a business on a map in response to the search, and even the presentation and perhaps printing of driving directions.

 Inferring search category synonyms from user logs